 When you get to the point that you want to take your MINI driving to the next level and get seriously involved in auto-crossing and track events, you’ll need to add some safety gear to the car to meet most organizations’ requirements.
 Also, as you reach a point in your driving ability where you’re starting to reach your MINI’s limits of acceleration, handling, or braking, you may also want to make some mechanical upgrades to improve the car’s performance

-Either way, the aftermarket suppliers have just what you need.
-In this chapter, we’ll discuss means of further increasing your horsepower and response, gaining stopping power and improving the MINI’s handling.
-We will also discuss how you can meet the safety requirements of your racing organization if you’ve decided you want to take your MINI out onto the track for some serious competitive motoring.
+Either way, aftermarket suppliers have just what you need.
+In this article, we’ll discuss means of further increasing your horsepower and response, gaining stopping power and improving your MINI’s handling.
+We will also discuss how to meet the safety requirements of your racing organization if you’ve decided you want to take your MINI out onto the track for some serious competitive motoring